 A non-fiction book in your field (or of your choice)

 All the above books will not matter if you do not continually develop your expertise.
-It is important to increase your knowledge in subject matter.
+It is important to increase your knowledge in the subject matter.
 Yes, blog posts and trade magazines are important but sometimes, picking a book that provides in-depth information may give you a leg up at your next meeting or networking event.

 If you would like to recommend a title has changed your career outlook, please do not hesitate to share…